Vote-By-Mail: A Secure and Accessible Way to Cast Your Ballot

 How does vote-by-mail work?

-The ballot comes with two envelopes to help maintain the security and privacy of the ballot.
-Voters first fill out their ballot and place it in a small, sealed envelope.
-The completed and sealed ballot is then placed inside a second envelope which the voter must sign to swear – under penalty of perjury – that they are a registered voter.
+The completed and sealed ballot is then placed inside a second envelope, on which the voter must sign to swear — under penalty of perjury — that they are eligible to vote in that election.

 From there, the voter can either mail their ballot or drop it off in-person at an early vote center, secure ballot drop box or at their polling place on Election Day.